cuelee/LTPI/README.md

 <br><br>

 ## Analysis Modes
-`LTPI` offers three distinct modes of analysis, depending on the input data type:
+`LTPI` provides three analysis modes based on input data type:

-### 1. Binary Phenotype Input (`--bin`)
+### 1. Binary Phenotype Analysis (`--bin`)
-This mode is designed for binary phenotype data.
-It requires the binary phenotype input file using `--bin`, along with disease prevalence information (`--prevalence`) and covariance matrices (`--gencov` and `--envcov`).
-The results will estimate the genetic liability for binary traits.
+For binary phenotype data, this mode requires the binary input file (`--bin`), disease prevalence data (`--prevalence`), and covariance matrices (`--gencov`, `--envcov`).
+It estimates genetic liability for binary traits.

-**Note**: At least one binary target trait must be provided.
-The `LTPI` analysis cannot proceed if the number of binary traits is zero.
+**Note**: At least one binary trait is required for analysis.

-### 2. Continuous Phenotype Input (`--con`)
+### 2. Continuous Phenotype Analysis (`--con`)
 This mode handles continuous phenotype data.
-It requires a reference to a previous binary phenotype analysis (using --bout) and performs an additional estimation based on continuous traits, leveraging both the binary and continuous information.
+It requires the output from a previous binary analysis (`--bout`) and estimates liability based on continuous traits, integrating both binary and continuous data.

 ### 3. Trait Selection (`--pick`)
-In this mode, `LTPI` optimizes the selection of non-target traits based on the `r2_o` criterion.
-It is useful for identifying key features that are most relevant to the target phenotype.
+Optimizes non-target trait selection using the `r2_o` criterion, identifying traits most relevant to the target phenotype.

 <br><br>

 ## Examples

-The `LTPI` package includes a runnable example script called `runexample.bash`, which demonstrates how to use the different analysis modes provided by `LTPI`.
-This script allows you to easily test the package and explore its functionality.
+The `LTPI` package includes a runnable example script, `runexample.bash`, which demonstrates how to use three analysis modes provided by `LTPI`.

 ### Running the Example